mazetoken/miners/README.md

 simpleledger:yourminingaddress,0.00001870

-_in BCH amount field you can type e.g. 0.00001000_
+_in BCH amount field you can type e.g. 0.00000600_

 - Right click on your mining address (in wallet_1) and get your private key (WIF)

-- Don't send BCH to your mining address, otherwise you could pay high fee or you won't mine anything
+_* Don't send other BCH to your mining address, otherwise you could pay high fee or you won't mine anything_

 ### Mining on Windows

-There are three methods to install the miner (these methods weren't tested on fresh Windows system so if you have some issues or questions feel free to ask https://t.me/mazemining)
+There are three methods to install the miner (these methods weren't tested on "fresh" Windows system (without nodejs, Microsoft VS and other stuff), so if you have some issues or questions feel free to ask https://t.me/mazemining)

 #### 1 method